About the Collection

 Rules for Use

-- Use of books housed in the Research Center's Rare Book Room must be supervised by a staff member.
-The books will be made available to a patron either in the Rare Book Room or in a staff member's office.
+- Use of rare and archival materials must be supervised by a staff member.
+The materials will be made available to a patron either in a conference room or a staff member's office.

-- Patrons may not bring briefcases, handbags, portfolios, or similar personal belongings into the Rare Book Room.
+- Patrons may not bring briefcases, handbags, portfolios, or similar personal belongings into the room while working with the rare or archival materials.

-- Many books housed in the Rare Book Room are too fragile to be photocopied.
-If a staff member determines that a book may be safely copied, the copying will be done by a staff member.
-Patrons will be charged $1.00 per page.
+- Most of the rare books and some of the archival materials are too fragile to be photocopied.
+If a staff member determines that an item may be safely copied, the copying will be done by a staff member, and the patron will be charged $1.00 per page.

-- The Rare Book Room may be used only between the hours of 8:30 a.m. - 4:30 p.m., Monday - Friday.
-An appointment is preferable, although the Research Center will make an effort to accommodate patrons who do not have an appointment.
-If no staff member is available, the patron will need to return at a later time.
+- Materials will be available between the hours of 9:00 am - 4:00 pm, Monday - Friday.
+An appointment is preferable, as we would like to save you time by making the needed materials ready for your use.
+The Research Center will make an effort to accommodate patrons who do not have an appointment; however, if no staff member is available the patron will have to return at a later time.